archig97/blackvault-ncstate-26/README.md

 - Enables explainable risk tracing (path-based reasoning)
 - Models real-world financial behavior more accurately

-The graph-based engine transforms bLACKVAULT from a rule-based monitor into a **network intelligence system** — capable of mitigating risk propagation before it scales across the financial ecosystem.
+The graph-based engine transforms Blackvault from a rule-based monitor into a **network intelligence system** — capable of mitigating risk propagation before it scales across the financial ecosystem.